 As you age, there is usually a decrease in the size and number of muscle fibers, especially if you’re sedentary.
 This causes your remaining muscle tissue to have a slower response time.

 Almost everyone experiences a noticeable change in their quickness as they approach their 40’s and 50’s.
-This puts more stress on the remaining muscle fibers when they try to perform at the same level, and that extra stress raises your risk of strains and pulled muscles.
+This puts more stress on the remaining muscle fibers when they try to perform at the same level, and that extra stress raises their risk of strains and pulled muscles.

 Lower Cardiac Output